 Here are some facts regarding the usage of Massachusetts’ transportation system:

-- Each day, up to 5 million vehicles from Massachusetts and surrounding states collectively travel over 150 million miles on all roads across the Commonwealth.
-These volumes are generated from over 4.7 million licensed Massachusetts drivers, plus at least 200,000 more from out-of-state.
+- Each day, up to 5 million vehicles from Massachusetts and surrounding states collectively travel over 154 million miles on all roads across the Commonwealth.
+These volumes are generated from nearly 4.75 million licensed Massachusetts drivers, plus over 200,000 more from out-of-state.